KTH/devops-course/scripts/README.md

 `mpr` simplifies the PR creation flow for students.
-This shell script incorporates pushing the most recent commit to its remote branch in the forked repo copy, opens a new PR in the devops repo, and auto-inserts the contents of the changed readme into the PR description fuck.
+This shell script incorporates pushing the most recent commit to its remote branch in the forked repo copy, opens a new PR in the devops repo, and auto-inserts the contents of the changed readme into the PR description.

 You can run mpr from your command line - first, it will prompt you to input or confirm (it infers this info) your Github username.
 Next, it will prompt you for a PR title.
 After they write the title and hit enter, the script will ask for a